-Are you looking for a way to jazz up your next cup of tea?
-These fruit infused tea recipes will hit the spot!
-The general idea is to steep pieces of aromatic fruit with your regular tea.
+Are you looking for a way to jazz up your next cup of tea with homemade tea recipes?
+These fruit-infused tea recipes will hit the spot!
+Basically, you just steep pieces of aromatic fruit with your regular tea.
 From there, you can either drink it hot or pour it over ice for a delicious summer treat.
 Here are some of our favorite combinations:

-When brewing tea using the “sun tea” method, cold water and tea bags are added to a glass jar and left in the sun to steep.
-You can choose any type of tea that you want.
-To make fruit infused sun tea, add two tea bags and ½ cup of fresh, chopped fruit to a one-quart Mason jar.
-Fill to the top with cold water, cover, and leave out in the sun for about two hours, or until steeped to your personal taste.
+When brewing tea using the “sun tea” method, cold water and tea bags are added to a glass jar and left in the sun to steep, you can choose any tea you want.
+To make fruit-infused sun tea, add two tea bags and ½ cup of fresh, chopped fruit to a one-quart Mason jar.
+Fill to the top with cold water, cover, and leave out in the sun for about two hours, or until steeped to your taste.
 One of the problems with sun tea is that it’s easy for bacteria to grow while the tea is in the sun.
 To prevent this, you can sterilize the container first.

-Since green tea has a milder flavor than black tea, you don’t necessarily need to use fruit that has a strong flavor, especially if you want to retain some of the flavors from the green tea.
-Delicate fruit such as peaches, blueberries, and mango are especially delicious infused into this tea!
+Since green tea has a milder flavor than black tea, you don’t necessarily need to use fruit with a strong flavor, especially if you want to retain some of the flavors from the green tea.
+Delicate fruit such as peaches, blueberries, and mango are incredibly delicious infused into this tea!
 To make, add two green tea bags and ½ cup of chopped fresh fruit into a one-quart Mason jar and fill to the top with boiling water.
-Steep for ten minutes, strain, and serve either hot or over ice.
+Steep for ten minutes, strain, and serve hot or over ice.

 Herbal tea also tastes great when infused with fruit!
 To make, add three herbal tea bags and ½ cup of fresh fruit to a one-quart Mason jar.
 Fill to the top with boiling water, cover, and let steep for ten minutes.
 Strain and serve either hot or over ice.
 Here are some delicious herbal tea and fruit combinations you can try:

-• Chamomile tea blends well with apples, raspberries, mangoes, and oranges.
+• Chamomile tea blends well with apples, raspberries, mangoes, oranges.

-• Peppermint tastes great with fruit such as pineapples, oranges, and mangoes.
+• Peppermint tastes excellent with fruit such as pineapples, oranges, and mangoes.

 • Spearmint infuses well with lemons, limes, and grapefruit.